safetyscore/simulation/README.md

   The various tokens are then aggregated to produce a SafetyScore for everyone.
   If the score drops below a certain threshold, then the individual is prompted to isolate, and get tested.
-Based on `gatekeptClusters`, some clusters may also limit access to people with a good enough score.
+Based on `safeguardedClusters`, some clusters may also limit access to people with a good enough score.

 * `LOCKDOWN` — In this mode, a lockdown is triggered once `lockdownStart` number